HYPERNETS/hypernets_tools/README.md

 *git clone*.

-After unzipping (or cloning), go to the folder *hypernets_tools-main* and make a copy the file *config_hypernets.ini.template* named *config_hypernets.ini*.
+After unzipping (or cloning), go to the folder *hypernets_tools-main* and make a copy of the file *config_hypernets.ini.template* that you will name *config_hypernets.ini*.
 Edit the new file according to your configuration.
 The most important section is *yoctopuce*.

 ## Prerequisite :
 ### Installing Boost v1.71 (~1h)